Based on the 2005 Documentary of the Same Name, “The Staircase” excels until the final episode.

 Susan Pourfar (Dr. Deborah Radisch, the State Pathologist whose damning testimony sealed Michael’s conviction and the resulting sentence of life imprisonment – he did eight years before his release).

-Toni Collette, although in a smaller role, is equally superb.
+Toni Collette, although in a more minor role, is equally superb.
 You can pick out several of her scenes that are so memorable they go into your TV database for life.
 Kathleen is miserable.
-She knows that she is being used to supporting not only Michael but his four children as well.
+She knows she is used to supporting Michael and his four children.
 In addition, Michael is bisexual, and he spends a lot of time cruising the clandestine gay pickup spots of Durham.
-She has an inkling that he is screwing around.
+She has a clue that he is screwing around.
 The feeling that he does not love her anymore.
-There are two scenes where her pain and her sorrow are conveyed with absolute precision.
+There are two scenes where her pain and sorrow are conveyed precisely.
 In one, we are at a party hosted, of course, by Kathleen.
 She is drinking a little too much, as always, and after talking with Michael and a few guests, goes silent for a few seconds and then jumps into the swimming pool.
 It catches you off-guard and is the perfect cri de coeur.
 On the other, she is hosting a political fundraiser for Michael and has invited an avant-garde dance group to perform.
 Campos cuts and moves his camera so that we are involved in the dance but are also privy to Colette’s face, which is tiring.
 It’s a magnificent scene.
 Then, in one hard-to-take episode, we witness Kathleen’s death not once but TWICE.
 At first, Michael is innocent, and she trips and falls by herself.
 In the second, Michael pushes her.
-You almost have to avert your gaze, but there is nothing gratuitous about it.
+You almost have to avert your gaze, but nothing feels gratuitous.

 The rest of the cast is uniformly excellent, with Stuhlbarg a standout as the uber defense attorney (a momentous year from him with his riveting performance as Richard Slacker in “Dopesick”), DeWitt as sister Candace, a fury of revenge, and Posey who makes every effort to impress as southern belle assistant DA Freda Black.